ahcm/ffindex/README.md

 https://github.com/ahcm/ffindex

-Should the mainline code URL change, these changes must be reflected, so that the mainlin link is always pointing to current mainline.
+Should the mainline code URL change, these changes must be reflected, so that the link is always pointing to current mainline.

 # Notice